DanielDimanov/PokeCube/README.md

 ### React Request
 This project uses [React Request](https://www.npmjs.com/package/react-request), which allows for structured, easy and clear API calls and boosts the readability of the code.

+### Pokeball webpage icon
+The icon for the webpage was taken from [95C on Pixabay](https://pixabay.com/illustrations/pokeball-pokemon-game-ball-1594373/)

+All other images are hand-made using [Affinity Photo](https://affinity.serif.com/en-gb/photo/)

 ## Available Scripts